FINANCING YOUR EDUCATION

 Our Financial Partnership with Families

-Our knowledgeable and friendly staff is here to help you and your family navigate the financial aid application process.
+Our knowledgeable and friendly staff is here to assist you and your family with navigating the financial aid application process.
 We are available to answer any questions you have regarding the applications, required forms, and awarding policies.
 We also provide information on our website as well as through webinars and information sessions during the application season.
 Our goal is to assist you in obtaining an Emerson degree.
 We want to guide you through the financial aid process, ensuring an understanding of opportunities throughout your Emerson experience.

 Emerson offers a wide variety of financial assistance programs.
 Sources of support may include merit scholarships, need-based grants, loan programs, work-study, and a convenient payment plan.
 Approximately 75 percent of Emerson’s student body receives financial assistance.
 Last year, we awarded more than $40 million in institutional gift aid.

 SCHOLARSHIPS AND GRANTS